Get road trip ready with this car safety checklist

 Road trip preparation checklist

 Find an RACV Accredited Auto Care Centre near you and book your vehicle in for a service before heading off on your road trip.
-A reputable mechanic will check your car's battery, tyres, headlights, oil, brake fluid, water levels, air conditioning and more to make sure everything is as it should be.
+A reputable mechanic will check your car's battery, tyres, headlights, oil, brake fluid, water levels, air conditioning and more to make sure everything is working and in good condition.

 Plan your fuel and rest stops

 The key to a successful and safe road trip is planning.
-That means having your route planned out, knowing where the major towns are along the way for supplies, and filling up the tank with the best fuel prices in the area.
-Luckily, you can easily save money at your fuel stops with RACV's mobility app arevo.
-The app has a new Fuel Finder feature with an interactive map that displays specific fuel prices at nearby petrol stations.
-Prices are updated regularly by service stations so you can make informed decisions about where and when to fill up.
+That means planning your route, knowing where the major towns are along the way for supplies and fuel.
+RACV's mobility app arevo has a Fuel Finder feature, with an interactive map that displays fuel prices at nearby petrol stations.
+You can decide where to fill up, with the possibility of saving money.

-Solve two problems at once by also scheduling your rest breaks around your fuel stops.
-It's recommended drivers take at least a 15-minute break for every two hours of driving and share the trip with another driver if possible.
+Schedule your rest breaks around your fuel stops.
+It's recommended drivers take at least a 15-minute break for every two hours of driving and share the trip with another driver, if possible.

 car driving on road in the Australian bush